6 Oil and Gas Startup Funding Options [And How To Get Funded]

 Equity funding is a type of oil and gas startup funding option where you give away a portion of your company in exchange for cash.
 With this type of funding, there is significant risk involved.
 If your business is not successful, the investor is out the money they invested.
 However, if you’re successful, their investment is paid back (with interest).
 Oil and gas operators may prefer this option as often an investor takes a special interest in the company and helping it succeed.
 They invest not just their cash, but also their experience in order to help the company be successful.

-Equity funding can come from several different sources, including:
+Equity funding rounds can come from several different sources, including:

 - Venture capital (VC) investors.
 VC funds are run by seasoned professionals who know how to weigh risks.
 If your venture isn’t going to look like a solid bet from the outside, you’re likely going to be passed on.
 Forbes calculated that the probability of a new business obtaining VC funding in the US is very, very small.
 Learn more if VC is right for your startup.